mikeysainty/Diabetes-Prediction-Models-And-Analysis/README.md

-echo "# Diabetes Prediction Models and Analysis
+## Diabetes Prediction Models and Analysis

 This repository contains a Jupyter notebook for predicting the likelihood of diabetes using various machine learning models.
 The dataset used includes health-related attributes, and the notebook demonstrates data preprocessing, exploratory data analysis, model development, evaluation, and hyperparameter tuning.